Inference of a competing risks model with partially observed failure causes under improved adaptive type-II progressive censoring: Bayesian estimation

 \section{Bayesian estimation}

-In this section, estimates of the unknown parameters $\tau_{1}$ and $\tau_{2}$ are obtained from the Bayesian point of view based on IAT-II PCS competing risk data.
+In this section, Bayes estimators of the unknown parameters $\tau_{1}$ and $\tau_{2}$ are obtained based on the improved adaptive type-II progressively censored competing risks data.
 In doing so, three different types of loss functions are considered.
-In case of the symmetric loss function, the squared error loss function (SELF) is considered.
-Otherwise in case of asymmetric loss functions LINEX loss function (LLF), proposed by \citet{varian1975bayesian} and generalized entropy loss function (GELF) are used.
-Let $\tilde{\theta}$ be an estimator of $\theta$.
-Then, SELF, LLF and GELF are respectively given by
+As a symmetric loss, the squared error loss function (SELF) is considered.
+For asymmetric loss, LINEX loss function (LLF), proposed by Varian \cite{varian1975bayesian} and generalized entropy loss function (GELF) are used.
+Let $\tilde{\theta}$ be an estimator of a parameter $\theta$.
+Then, SELF, LLF, and GELF are respectively given by